Using Mimick

 These are the options available specific to linked-read parameters, such as the average molecule length, etc.

--a --molecule-attempts 300 number of attempts to create a molecule with <70% ambiguous bases before exiting with an error
+-A --molecule-attempts 300 number of attempts to create a molecule with <70% ambiguous bases before exiting with an error

--c --molecule-coverage 0.2 mean percent coverage per molecule if <1, else mean number of reads per molecule'
+-C --molecule-coverage 0.2 mean percent coverage per molecule if <1, else mean number of reads per molecule

--m --molecule-length 80000 mean length of molecules in bp'
+-L --molecule-length 80000 mean length of molecules in bp, drawn from exponential distribution

--s --singletons 0 proportion of barcodes will only have a single read pair
+-S --singletons 0 proportion of barcodes will only have a single read pair